 In 2018, M4 was found looking ill and was taken to the Wildlife Center of Virginia for treatment.
 She was released just before hibernation, and after a slow start at emergence, traveled only a little less than normal during the 2019 season.

-Twelve years tracking turtle M3 (as of 2020), and he has yet to deviate much from his very tight activity area.
-The all years photo shows 21.8 GPS miles of tracked travel.
+Thirteen years tracking turtle M3 (as of 2021), and he deviated little from his very tight activity area, until the 2021 season when he traveled far outside of this normal travel area to the Tank Road Meeting Area and adjacent slopes many times.
+The all years photo shows 26.3 GPS GPS miles of tracked travel

 M3 selects different hibernation sites nearly every season.